Australian Sex Party: 2010 federal election

 The party contested six of 150 House of Representatives seats and all states and territories (except Tasmania and the Australian Capital Territory) in the Senate at the 2010 federal election.
 Receiving more than 250,000 first preferences, the party won 2.04 percent of the national Senate vote.
 After the major parties and the Australian Greens, the Sex Party during the vote count were "neck and neck" with the Family First Party for the fourth place in the national Senate vote.
 The party "outpolled several more prominent minor parties and came within about 10,000 votes of Family First for the Senate in Victoria".
 After the party's first federal election contest, Patten claimed that the Sex Party was "now the major minor party in Australian politics":

 We’ve polled better than the Greens did in their first federal election and believe that our vision of Australia as the most socially progressive country in the world is equal to the Greens environmental messages of 20 years ago.

 Whilst the Sex Party did not win any seats, their preferences were substantially beneficial to the Greens who won a Senate seat in every state for the first time.

 2016 Federal election

 For the 2016 federal election the Australian Sex Party fielded Senate candidates in every state and territory as well as two candidates in New South Wales and four in Victoria for seats in the House of Representatives.
 In several states, the Sex Party only fielded one senate candidate, teamed up with the Marijuana (HEMP) Party to share a column on the ballot paper.

-2016 Australian Capital Territory general election
+2016 Australian Capital Territory election

-The Australian Sex Party ACT contested the 2016 Australian Capital Territory general election, with lead candidate Steven Bailey receiving 7.9% of the primary vote in the Brindabella electorate.
+The Australian Sex Party ACT contested the 2016 Australian Capital Territory election, with lead candidate Steven Bailey receiving 7.9% of the primary vote in the Brindabella electorate.